 Therefore there is now no condemnation for those who are in Christ Jesus. —Romans 8:1

 Remember, you cannot out-sin the grace of God.
 God never abandons His children.

-In my next post, I’ll share four strategies to help combat these four lies.
+In another post, I’ve shared four strategies to help combat these four lies.

-Question: What other lies do Christians struggling with sin believe?
-Please leave a comment.
+Tell me what you think: What other lies do Christians struggling with sin believe?
+To leave a comment, just click here.